thinker227/Rascal/README.md

 static int?
 F();
 ```

 A function for running another function in a `try` block and returning a result containing either the successful value of the function or the thrown exception.
-Quite useful for functions which provide no good way of checking whether success is expected before running it, such as IO.

-> **note** `Try` variants are also available for `Map` and `Bind`.
+Quite useful for functions which provide no good way of checking whether success is expected before running it, such as IO. `Try` variants are also available for `Map` and `Then`.
 ```cs
 var result = Try(() => File.ReadAllText(path));
 ```